 I went back home the next day.
 I talked to my colleagues.
 We adopted Stephen’s advice 100%.
 We would think big.
 London would be our main point of reference, both in terms of quality of our services, the values and the approach.
 We would set the highest standards for ourselves and we would be able to cooperate with the best law firms in the world.
 We made a shift towards the cross-border matters, we moved our office to one of the most prestigious addresses in Warsaw, we improved our website and we started to use social media.

 We decided to invest heavily in the private client department and go for the highest awards in this field.
 In 2016 we were ranked by the Legal 500 as No. 1 law firm in Poland in this category.
 Then in 2017 Chambers & Partners ranked us as No. 1 law firm in Poland in the private wealth.
 This was the beginning of the most exciting period for our firm – nominations, awards, prizes and mouth-to-mouth recommendations started to pour in from every corner of the globe.
-Since then, year by year we are ranked No. 1 in Poland.
+Since then, year by year we are ranked No. 1 or No. 2 in Poland.

 Thinking big has future.
 Stephen was right: intelligent effort can produce tremendous effects.